ibrahimbutt/direwolf-arch-rice/README.md

 Install w3m: `sudo pacman -S w3m`.
 Then run `vim ~/.config/ranger/rc.conf`.
 Read it and understand it.
 Lastly, run `ranger --copy-config=scope`.

 Run `ranger` in the terminal and use arrows keys to navigate.
-Make your way to ~/Pictures/Wal/bg1.jpg and you should see a preview of it.
+Make your way to `~/Pictures/Wal/bg1.jpg` and you should see a preview of it.

-### Get System Info and Replace ASCII Logo With Image
+### Neofetch System Info and Replace ASCII Logo With Image

-neofetch --w3m --source ~/Pictures/Wal/bg1.jpg
+`neofetch --w3m --source ~/Pictures/Wal/bg1.jpg`

+To customise what is displayed when you run `neofetch` or the above command, comment in/out lines in `~/.config/neofetch/config`.

 ### Activate Polybar

 ` polybar bar`

 Go into ranger and type `zh` to display hidden files.
-Then go to ~/.config/polybar/launch.sh.
+Then go to `~/.config/polybar/launch.sh`.
 Here you'll have a preview of the file.
 Read it to understand what is happening each time you boot/refresh i3.

 ## Done!